 - 1/2 teaspoon salt

-- 1/2 cup frozen spinach that has been thawed and excess moisture squeezed off
+- 1/2 cup frozen spinach defrosted, and drained well

 - 1 teaspoon dried oregano

 - 2 cups mozzarella cheese shredded

 Make the dough:

 Combine the water and yeast and let sit for about 5 minutes in a large mixing bowl (or bowl of your stand mixer with dough hook attached.)

 Mix in the honey and oil.
 Add the flour and salt slowly and mix in as you go.
 With dough hook or large spatula mix together dough until well combined.

 Once mixed, knead for 5 minutes by hand on a lightly floured surface or with your dough hook on low-medium speed.

 Place dough in oiled bowl and cover and leave in warm spot for 20-30 minutes.

 Once dough has doubled in size, preheat oven to 425 degrees.